Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 McLeod Lake

-Hike to a pristine mountain lake for a refreshing dip
+Hike to a pristine mountain lake for a refreshing dip.

 A couple sitting peacefully while looking at the breathtaking view of Lake McLeod.